Prephouse/web/README.md

 We are utilizing [Prettier](.prettierrc) and [ESLint](.eslintrc) to enforce certain styling rules.
 If you use VSCode, your code will be auto-formatted whenever you save it.
-If you use Webstorm, go to Languages & Frameworks > JavaScript > Prettier in the IDE preferences, and then check "On 'Reformat code' action" and "On save".
+If you use Webstorm, go to Languages & Frameworks > JavaScript > Prettier in the IDE preferences and check "On 'Reformat code' action" and "On save".

 A git pre-commit hook has been set up with [Husky](https://typicode.github.io/husky/#/) to enforce